Animal Crossing: New Horizons Review

 Animal Crossing: New Horizons 8

 Animals aren't the only residents, as islands are shared between every user on a single Nintendo Switch.
-While that may be disappointing, the game also does not support cloud saves, and while a custom solution is in the pipeline to allow a one-time transition of an island to a new Switch, it is still unavailable at the time of this review.
+While that may be disappointing, the game also does not support cloud saves, and although a custom solution is in the pipeline to allow a one-time transition of an island to a new Switch, it is still unavailable at the time of this review.
 The first player to begin life on the island serves as the island representative, making all of the crucial decisions regarding island development.
 Everyone else is basically a resident with barely any more responsibility than the AI-controlled animals.
-This poses a significant concern and, in my mind, one of the most careless decisions with the game.
+This poses a significant concern and, in my mind, represents one of the most careless decisions in the game.
 As Joan and I wanted to share an island, her experience is vastly different from mine, and that is not acceptable.
 The local co-op supports up to four players sharing the screen, but we found the sweet spot to be with two players; otherwise, things can get overly crowded.

 Simply Put